 - Bake for about 30 minutes and enjoy!

 This recipe was brought to us by our friends at Fresh Off The Grid.
-Be sure to check out their website for the full detailed recipe (and a whole bunch of other cool stuff).
+Be sure to check out their website for the full detailed recipe (and many other cool stuff).

 One of the keys to gourmet food is getting the flavor combinations right.